Generalization from Low- to Moderate-Resolution Spectra with Neural Networks for Stellar Parameter Estimation: A Case Study with DESI: Introduction

-In this work, we investigate cross-survey generalization from the LAMOST Low-Resolution Spectra (LRS; $R \approx 1800$; \citealt{2012RAA....12..723Z}) to DESI\footnote{\url{https://www.desi.lbl.gov/spectrograph/}} spectra ($R \approx 2000$–3200 over 360--555~nm), and apply neural networks to extract intrinsic physical information, with fine-tuned models further learning to bridge the differences between the two surveys directly from the data.
-The LAMOST LRS dataset, when cross-matched with high-resolution surveys such as APOGEE and GALAH, provides a rich training set with diverse stellar labels.
+In this work, we investigate cross-survey generalization from the LAMOST Low-Resolution Spectra (LRS; $R \approx 1800$ over approximately 400-550~nm; \citealt{2012RAA....12..723Z}) to DESI\footnote{\url{https://www.desi.lbl.gov/spectrograph/}} spectra ($R \approx 2000$–3200 over 360--555~nm), and apply neural networks to extract intrinsic physical information, with fine-tuned models further learning to bridge the differences between the two surveys directly from the data.
+The LAMOST LRS, when cross-matched with high-resolution surveys such as APOGEE to get diverse labels from them, provides a rich training set.
 We pre-train MLPs on LAMOST LRS and evaluate their ability to generalize to DESI stellar parameter estimation, both in a \textit{zero-shot} setting (directly applying a pre-trained model to a new survey without fine-tuning) and in a \textit{few-shot} setting (using a small number of spectra from the new survey for fine-tuning).
 For comparison, we also explore transformer-based spectral embeddings as an example of a foundation-model approach, with and without contrastive alignment\footnote{Contrastive training encourages similar samples, particularly spectra originating from the same source, to have nearby embeddings and dissimilar samples to be well separated, thereby producing more robust representations.} to external surveys.

 Another focus of this study is the effectiveness of fine-tuning strategies.
-We compare full fine-tuning with lightweight adaptation methods such as residual-head adapters and Low-Rank Adaptation (LoRA, \citealp{2021arXiv210609685H, 2025arXiv250720972Z}), and assess how different strategies affect generalization performance.
+We compare full fine-tuning with lightweight adaptation methods such as residual-head fine-tuning and Low-Rank Adaptation (LoRA, \citealp{2021arXiv210609685H, 2025arXiv250720972Z}), and assess how different strategies affect generalization performance.

 The goals of this paper are three fold: (1) to evaluate the performance of pre-trained MLPs for cross-survey stellar parameter estimation, compared with the existing DESI pipelines; (2) to evaluate whether MLPs pre-trained directly on spectra, once fine-tuned, achieve performance comparable to or exceeding that of MLPs fine-tuned on foundation-model spectral embeddings; and (3) to clarify the effectiveness of fine-tuning strategies in achieving robust transfer across surveys.